 Our security policies require that you have different sets of credentials to access different parts of the ThingSpace Platform and APIs, as explained on this page.

 You need an API Token to send API requests through the ThingSpace Platform.
-If you haven’t registered or signed in, you won’t have access to a token to use in your application or on API Console pages.
+If you haven’t registered or signed in, you won’t have access to application tokens to use in your application.
 You must register and sign in to be able to get keys and generate tokens to work with real devices in your Verizon account.

 Your application must send an API token in the header of every API request.
 We use the OAuth2 “client credentials” grant type, and we require that the application key and secret are Base64 encoded.
 To obtain an API token:

 curl -X POST -d "grant_type=client_credentials" -H "Authorization: Basic BASE64_ENCODED_APP_KEY_AND_SECRET" -H "Content-Type: application/x-www-form-urlencoded" "https://thingspace.verizon.com/api/ts/v1/oauth2/token"